 Finland uses Euro (€, EUR, E, e) as its currency.
 Most stores accept Visa, MasterCard, and debit cards.
 In general, Finns tend to prefer card payments.

-Bills, such as your rent, must usually be paid on the recipient's bank account.
+Bills, such as your rent, must usually be paid to the recipient's bank account.

 The policy for opening a bank account depends on the bank, so it's very hard to give exact steps for opening a bank account.
 We recommend that you contact the bank beforehand and inquire about the possibility of opening an account and asking what documents are needed.
 Banks in Finland are open Monday to Friday 9.30-16.15.